expo/expo/packages/expo-updates/README.md

 Currently, all apps published to Expo's servers must be configured with a valid SDK version.
 We use the SDK version to determine which app binaries a particular update is compatible with.
 If your app has the `expo` package installed in package.json, your SDK version should match the major version number of this package.
 Otherwise, you can just use the latest Expo SDK version number (at least `37.0.0`).

-If you installed `expo-asset` and have other assets (such as images or other media) that are `require`d in your application code, and you would like these to also be bundled into your application binary, add the `assetBundlePatterns` field under the `expo` key in your project's app.json.
+If you installed `expo-asset` and have other assets (such as images or other media) that are imported in your application code, and you would like these to be downloaded atomically as part of an update, add the `assetBundlePatterns` field under the `expo` key in your project's app.json.
 This field should be an array of file glob strings which point to the assets you want bundled.
 For example:

 ```json
   "assetBundlePatterns": ["**/*"],